 For example, converting USD to EUR, then EUR to GBP, and finally GBP back to USD, if exchange rates create a profitable cycle.

-in Different Markets how arbitrage works
+In Different Markets how arbitrage works

 Arbitrage execution varies across markets due to differences in transaction costs, liquidity levels, execution speed, and price spreads.